 Once we got several images here with mommy to be alone and the couple, we moved on towards the bridge walkway.
 I loved how the sun was shining through and creating beautiful geometric patterns.

 On the other side of the stairs, kids were playing and peeking at us 🙂

-As we moved around and navigated through pedestrian traffic, got few more shots here and there, we entered the street view of Brooklyn Bridge.
+As we moved around and navigated through pedestrian traffic, got a few more shots here and there, we entered the street view of Brooklyn Bridge.
 I remember, back in the day… before DUMBO was what it is today (shops, parks, restaurants), photographing here was simpler.
-But today, with hundreds of people around us… it was a challenge that we undertook and I think were successful.
-I posed the couple on the sidewalk and explained what I’d like as we get into position.
-Setup my light, to a quick test… got the couple in, took the shot and moved them out because beside pedestrian traffic, we also have vehicular traffic to account for.
-After several attempts of running in and our, we got several of the images at this location.
+But today, with hundreds of people around us… it was a challenge that we undertook and I think we’re successful.
+I posed with the couple on the sidewalk and explained what I’d like as we get into position.
+Setup my light, to a quick test… got the couple in, took the shot, and moved them out because, besides pedestrian traffic, we also have vehicular traffic to account for.
+After several attempts of running in and out, we got several of the images at this location.

 We finished the session going back to the water by the Manhattan Bridge.
-Sun was setting, sky was “talking” and my couple were excitedand wanted to be in these pictures.
+Sun was setting, the sky was “talking” and my couple were excited and wanted to be in these pictures.

-This day went from cloudy, gloomy, to sunny, gorgeous sky and amazing couple.
+This day went from cloudy, and gloomy, to sunny, gorgeous sky for an amazing couple.